4 ways to handle unrealistic sales targets and goals

 Depending on what and how you sell, fine-tune your approach.
 If you are in telesales involving lots of cold calls, monitor what time of the day and which day of the week the most fruitful calls occur.
 Make your calls in accordance with this information, and see your numbers start to stack up.

 If you are in direct sales, invest in leveraging all channels including social media to build in thorough account information.
-My personal favorite is subscribing for the prospect company’s press releases and announcements–you will be surprised by the actionable intelligence you get out of this.
+Consider subscribing for the prospect company’s press releases and announcements — you will be surprised by the actionable intelligence you get out of this.

 3. Assess your working practices

-Is the way that you work hindering your chances of meeting targets?
+Is the way you work hindering your chances of meeting targets?
 Are you using all your social selling tools?
 Are there any changes you could make in your processes that would increase your productivity?
-Can you, for example, be more organized regarding having a clear agenda and updated deck for your appointments?
-Or would working flexibly help you achieve more–it makes sense if you’re a morning person, for example, to start earlier.
-Take a look at some productivity improvement methods; they could make all the difference.

 4. Speak up

-Regardless of the reason and frustration behind having an unrealistic sales target, try to approach the conversation will a sound effort and explanation.
-And if it’s the tools that are lacking–take a look at our territory and quota planning demo that helps leading sales organization define accurate quotas and targets for each rep—and become a smart business.
+Regardless of the reason and frustration behind having an unrealistic sales target, try to approach the conversation with a sound effort and explanation.
+And if it’s the tools that are lacking, take a look at our territory and quota planning demo that helps leading sales organizations define accurate quotas and targets for each rep.